Akoatem/zero_day/README.md

  # Task
  - All students are require to put atleast 70hrs per week
- # So far so good the program is good and the training i amazing.
+ # So far so good the program is good and the training is amazing.